Flotomate/product_docs/source/admin/admin-automation/ad-auto-assignment.rst

    technician/technicians, who is/are not authorized to process requests, in the Excluded Technicians field in :numref:`adf-58`.

-3. **Manual Assignment**: In Flotomate creation of a Request is treated as an event, and when this event occurs, it can trigger specific automatic actions.
+3. **Manual Assignment**: In Motadata creation of a Request is treated as an event, and when this event occurs, it can trigger specific automatic actions.
 If no assignment happens, even after the automatic actions, then the Request awaits for manual assignment.